flowersinthesand/portal-java/core/README.md

 Binds a value to this room using the given key.

 * `Room add(Socket socket)`
+* `Room add(Room room)`

-Adds a socket.
+Adds a socket or sockets in the given room.
 Only opened socket can be added, and duplicate addition is not possible on account of the Set semantics.

 * `Room remove(Socket socket)`
+* `Room remove(Room room)`

-Removes a socket.
+Removes a socket or sockets in the given room.
 If one of added sockets is closed, it will be removed from the room as well automatically.
 Use this method to exclude opened socket.

 * `Room send(String event)`
 * `Room send(String event, Object data)`